Skip to main content

 Analyst Summary

-Both AIQ and Celonis compete directly in the Enterprise AI space, making this a head-to-head matchup within the same market segment.
+AIQ and Celonis both operate in Enterprise AI, though their strategies diverge significantly.
 AIQ is a joint venture between ADNOC, the Abu Dhabi National Oil Company, and Group 42, applying AI and machine learning to energy sector operations including upstream exploration, refinery optimisation, predictive maintenance, and energy trading analytics.
 Celonis builds a process mining and execution management platform that uses machine learning to extract, visualise, and optimise business processes from event log data in enterprise systems including SAP, Oracle, Salesforce, and ServiceNow.

-Celonis carries a known valuation of $13B, while AIQ's valuation has not been publicly disclosed.
-Celonis has raised $1.4B in disclosed funding.
+Celonis carries a disclosed valuation of $13B, while AIQ remains privately valued.
+Celonis has raised $2B in disclosed funding.

 Metrics Comparison